 For a concise summary, read The Opportunity Agenda Fact Sheet on unintended pregnancies.

-Beatrice Alvarez is a Research Associate for The Opportunity Agenda, a communications, research and advocacy organization with the mission of building the national will to expand opportunity in America.
+Beatrice Alvarez is a Research Associate for The Opportunity Agenda, communication, research, and advocacy organization with the mission of building the national will to expand opportunity in America.